How to effectively preserve buildings while eliminating uncertainties, risk and the change-orders plaguing most preservation projects.

 Once the client allowed our conservation team to work with contractors in an evolutionary project design process (as a design-build project), we were able to address only those areas that needed repair but give them the best possible treatments.
 So how did we do it?

 Based on our best understanding of the building at that point, we estimated how much we thought the client’s budget could reasonably accomplish.
 The chosen contractor agreed to scaffold as much of the building as we expected could be completed.
 The primary focus was areas of potential public life safety risk from bricks that were beginning to fall out of the projecting bands and building corners to the sidewalk.
 It was also agreed to scaffold the tower that had been badly shaken and showed new damage after the earthquake.
 We were unsure how much repair of the tower could be completed, but we thought the budget could at least cover emergency stabilization.

 The selected contractor agreed to provide hourly rates for their tradesmen based on their best understanding of the work involved, but understanding they would be required to reprice after a month working with the conservators in late winter on a 25′-wide cornice-to-grade representative section of the building.
 We refer to this investigation and training panel as a “drop.”

-The masonry challenges on this project were particularly acute because the fattest joints might be 3/16-1/4″ but were generally 1/8″, complicating the to grout to fill deep voids.
-The “drop” period also allowed us to do mockups of alterations to the existing design for the historic preservation office to review and approve.
+The masonry challenges on this project were particularly acute because the fattest joints might be 3/16-1/4″ but were generally 1/8″, complicating the need to grout to fill deep voids.
+The “drop” period also allowed us to do mockups of alterations to the existing design for the historic preservation office to review and approve as well.